 In 2016, John Wick Presents launched a Kickstarter for 7th Sea: Second Edition.
 After that Kickstarter broke the record for most money raised on a Tabletop RPG ($1.31 Million at the time), one of the final stretch goals of the campaign was to create an entirely separate game line to focus on Asian-analogue nations, rather than a single sourcebook.
 And so, 7th Sea: The East was created.

 Another major change comes in the form of the base traits of the characters.
 Second Edition has standard RPG stats like Brawn, Wits, or Panache.
 Khitai characters choose from stats like Compassion, Honesty, Joy, Loyalty, Peace, Respect, and Wisdom.
 These stats are associated with the hero's motivation behind their actions, rather than their physical capabilities to carry out these actions.

 The Kickstarter for The East ended on November 12th, 2017.
 The Quickstart rules can be found here.
-Currently, the dev team expects an August 2018 launch of the game.
+Currently, the dev team expects a 2020 launch of the game.

 The countries of 7th Sea: Khitai include: